 Mr. Lupo's recordings include an acclaimed version of Nino Rota's Concerto Soirée with the Orchestra Sinfonica Siciliana on the Nuova Era label, and a new recording of the same work on Harmonia Mundi for which he received the prestigious Diapason d’Or award.
 With Peter Maag and the RSI Symphony Orchestra he has recorded Schumann's complete works for piano and orchestra, including the first CD recording of the piano version of Konzertstück, Op.
 86, for the Arts label.

-Benedetto Lupo teaches at the Nino Rota Conservatory in Italy, gives master classes around the world, and has served on the jury of both the Cleveland International Competition and the Gina Bachauer Competition in Salt Lake City, from which he previously won second and third prize, respectively.
+Since 2013, Benedetto Lupo has been serving as the Piano Master Course professor at the Accademia Nazionale di Santa Cecilia in Rome.
+He gives master classes around the world and has served on the jury of both the Cleveland International Competition and the Gina Bachauer Competition in Salt Lake City, from which he previously won second and third prize, respectively.
+Most recently, he also served on the jury at the Orchestre Symphonique de Montréal.
 He is featured on the Emmy-award winning documentary Here to Make Music: The Eighth Van Cliburn International Piano Competition and the seven-part series Encore!
 The Final Round of Performances of the Eighth Van Cliburn International Piano Competition, both for PBS.